Alex and Brenda Awad, 2004

 Pastor, East Jerusalem Baptist Church; Professor, Bethlehem Bible College

-Number of years with BBC faculty: 24 years
+C. Number of years with BBC faculty: 24 years

 DOB: 1 April 1946